AliHosaam/AliHosaam/README.md

 3.Live Chat App: Implemented a real-time chat application using React, Node.js, Socket.IO, and MongoDB.
 The app includes features like user authentication, chat rooms, private messaging, and message history.

-4.Photo Uploader: Developed a mobile app using React Native that allows users to upload and manage their photos.
-Implemented features such as image selection, uploading to cloud storage, and organizing photos into albums.
+4.Photo Sharing App: A photo sharing app that allows users to capture, edit, and share their favorite moments with friends and family.
+Key Features:
+Camera integration for capturing high-quality photos within the app.
+Editing tools and filters to enhance and personalize images.
+Social sharing functionality to post photos on popular social media platforms.
+User profiles with the ability to follow other users and engage in social interactions.
+Explore section for discovering trending and inspiring photos.
+Search functionality for finding specific photos, photographers, and tags.
+Technologies Used: React Native, JavaScript, API integrations, image editing libraries.

 5.Weather App: Developed a weather application using Angular and OpenWeatherMap API.
 Users can search for weather forecasts of different locations and view detailed information.